Charitable Trust Grants

 Applicants who have provided all necessary information and are deemed to be appropriate candidates will be referred to the PLAN of CT Trust Committee for final decision.
 The trust committee cannot review incomplete packets, so applicants must submit all necessary documentation to be considered.
 Incomplete applications will not be reviewed.
 Applications are carefully considered; the committee looks to approve one-time sustainable purchases that provide a long-term positive impact on someone’s life with disabilities.
 Submitting an application does not guarantee grant approval.
 You will receive a committee decision letter in the mail in the week following the meeting.
 If your request is approved, PLAN of CT will prepare to pay the vendor directly for services rendered, cash can not be awarded to applicants.

-HOW DOES ONE APPLY FOR THE PLAN of CT CHARITABLE TRUST?
+HOW DOES ONE APPLY FOR THE PLAN of CT CHARITABLE TRUST GRANT?

-Click the links below to download and print our Charitable Trust grant applications.
+Click the links below to download or print our Charitable Trust grant applications.
+Please review page one of required documentation to apply.

-An application can also be obtained by contacting the PLAN of CT Outreach Coordinator.
-Completed applications can be mailed, emailed or faxed to:
+Printed applications can be obtained by contacting PLAN of CT.
+Completed applications and supporting documents can be mailed, emailed or faxed to:

 PLAN of CT Outreach Coordinator